-This winter, as D.C. restaurants start requiring proof of vaccination to dine indoors, going out to eat now comes with a semblance of normality.
+With a D.C. restaurant industry bouncing back from a lengthy pandemic, going out to eat now comes with a semblance of normality.
 The Eater 38 offers a selection of defining culinary destinations that showcase the diversity of D.C. (and its many suburbs).
-While recent versions of this map recognized the limits of dining out during a pandemic with a focus on comfort, takeout, and outdoor dining, the latest edition eases those restrictions.
+Some of D.C.’s most cherished restaurants that weathered the pandemic through takeout are finally able to show off their best sit-down spreads and prix fixe menus in person.
 Restaurants on this map must be open for at least six months.
 For the most exciting new restaurants in town, check out the heatmap.

 For the fall 2023 refresh, new additions to the 38 include: Bronze, for braised oxtail and pappardelle on H Street; Doro Soul Food, for fiery fried chicken in Shaw; Kappo DC, for Japanese tasting menus in the Palisades, and the Bazaar by José Andrés, for a parade of avant-garde delights in the Waldorf Astoria.

 The following restaurants, while definitely still worth a trip, are leaving the 38: Sushi Nakazawa, Maketto, Oyamel, Nasime Japanese RestaurantRead More